remicollet/pecl-json-c/README.md

 This is the sources repository for http://pecl.php.net/package/jsonc

-This extension  was created to be a drop-in alternative to the standard PHP json extension, because of the licensing concerns over the JSON parser code used as part of the standard PHP json extension.
+This extension  was created to be a drop-in alternative to the standard **PHP 5** json extension, because of the licensing concerns over the JSON parser code used as part of the standard PHP json extension.
 See [PHP bug #63520](https://bugs.php.net/63520)

+As **PHP 7** have a new ext/json extension, which is free, this extension will not be made comptible, and won't be available for PHP 7.

 json_encode is the same than current PHP one.